gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 the nearest image of :math:`j` is less than a given cut-off radius :math:`R_c`.
-Some of the particle pairs that fulfill this criterion are excluded, when their interaction is already fully accounted for by bonded interactions. |Gromacs| employs a *pair list* that contains those particle pairs for which non-bonded forces must be calculated.
+Some of the particle pairs that fulfill this criterion are excluded, when their interaction is already fully accounted for by bonded interactions.
+But for most electrostatic treatments, correction forces also need to be computed for such excluded atom pairs.
+|Gromacs| employs a *pair list* that contains those
+particle pairs for which non-bonded forces must be calculated.
 The pair list contains particles :math:`i`, a displacement vector for particle :math:`i`, and all particles :math:`j` that are within ``rlist`` of this particular image of particle :math:`i`.
 The list is updated every ``nstlist`` steps.

-To make the neighbor list, all particles that are close (*i.e.* within the neighbor list cut-off) to a given particle must be found.
+To make the pair list, all atom pairs that are within the pair list cut-off distance need to be found and stored in a list.
+Note that such a list generally does not store all neighbors for each atom, since each atom pair should appear only once in the list.
 This searching, usually called neighbor search (NS) or pair search, involves periodic boundary conditions and determining the *image* (see sec. :ref:`pbc`).
-The search algorithm is :math:`O(N)`, although a simpler :math:`O(N^2)` algorithm is still available under some conditions.
+The search algorithm employed in |Gromacs| is :math:`O(N)`.

-Cut-off schemes: group versus Verlet
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From version 4.6, |Gromacs| supports two different cut-off scheme setups: the original one based on particle groups and one using a Verlet buffer.
-There are some important differences that affect results, performance and feature support.
-The group scheme can be made to work (almost) like the Verlet scheme, but this will lead to a decrease in performance.
-The group scheme is especially fast for water molecules, which are abundant in many simulations, but on the most recent x86 processors, this advantage is negated by the better instruction-level parallelism available in the Verlet-scheme implementation.
-The group scheme is deprecated in version 5.0, and will be removed in a future version.
-For practical details of choosing and setting up cut-off schemes, please see the User Guide.

-In the group scheme, a neighbor list is generated consisting of pairs of groups of at least one particle.
-These groups were originally charge groups (see sec. :ref:`chargegroup`), but with a proper treatment of long-range electrostatics, performance in unbuffered simulations is their only advantage.
-A pair of groups is put into the neighbor list when their center of geometry is within the cut-off distance.
-Interactions between all particle pairs (one from each charge group) are calculated for a certain number of MD steps, until the neighbor list is updated.
-This setup is efficient, as the neighbor search only checks distance between charge-group pair, not particle pairs (saves a factor of :math:`3 \times 3 = 9` with a three-particle water model) and the non-bonded force kernels can be optimized for, say, a water molecule “group”.
-Without explicit buffering, this setup leads to energy drift as some particle pairs which are within the cut-off don’t interact and some outside the cut-off do interact.
-This can be caused by

--  particles moving across the cut-off between neighbor search steps, and/or

--  for charge groups consisting of more than one particle, particle pairs moving in/out of the cut-off when their charge group center of geometry distance is outside/inside of the cut-off.

-Explicitly adding a buffer to the neighbor list will remove such artifacts, but this comes at a high computational cost.
-How severe the artifacts are depends on the system, the properties in which you are interested, and the cut-off setup.
+As pair searching is an expensive operation, a generated pair list is retained for a certain number of integration steps.
+A buffer is needed to account for relative displacements of atoms over the steps where a fixed pair list is retained.

-The Verlet cut-off scheme uses a buffered pair list by default.
-It also uses clusters of particles, but these are not static as in the group scheme.
+|Gromacs| uses a buffered pair list by default.
+It also
+uses clusters of particles, but these are not static as in the old charge group scheme.
 Rather, the clusters are defined spatially and consist of 4 or 8 particles, which is convenient for stream computing, using e.g. SSE, AVX or CUDA on GPUs.
-At neighbor search steps, a pair list is created with a Verlet buffer, ie. the pair-list cut-off is larger than the interaction cut-off.
+At neighbor search steps, a pair list is created with a Verlet buffer, i.e. the pair-list cut-off is larger than the interaction cut-off.
 In the non-bonded kernels, interactions are only computed when a particle pair is within the cut-off distance at that particular time step.
 This ensures that as particles move between pair search steps,